zonke-inc/open-dash/README.md

     "data-path": "path/to/data", // Optional - The path to the data directory.
     "venv-path": "path/to/venv", // Optional - The path to the virtual environment.
 If not provided, the system Python interpreter is used.
     "excluded-directories": ["__pycache__", ".git"], // Optional - Directories to exclude from the output bundle.
+    "domain-name": "example.com", // Optional - The domain name of the deployed application.
+    "target-base-path": "path/to/target", // Optional - The path to the target directory.
+If not provided, the source path's parent folder is used.
     "source-path": "path/to/source", // Optional - The path to the source directory.
 If not provided, the current working directory is used.
     "fingerprint": {
         "version": true, // Whether to include the system package version in the fingerprint.